๐Ÿ”ŸElementary Algebra

 Why This Matters

-Graphing linear equations is where algebra becomes visual—and that's exactly why it's so heavily tested.
-You're not just memorizing formulas here; you're building the foundation for understanding how variables relate to each other, how to model real-world situations, and how to solve problems that have multiple constraints.
-These skills carry directly into systems of equations, inequalities, and eventually more advanced math courses.
+Graphing linear equations is where algebra becomes visual.
+You're not just memorizing formulas here; you're building the foundation for understanding how variables relate to each other, how to model real-world situations, and how to solve problems with multiple constraints.
+These skills carry directly into systems of equations, inequalities, and more advanced math courses.

 Understanding Slope: The Rate of Change

-Slope is the heartbeat of linear equations.
-It tells you how fast y changes relative to x—the steeper the line, the greater the rate of change.
+Slope tells you how fast yy changes relative to xx.
+The steeper the line, the greater the rate of change.
 Master slope, and everything else falls into place.

 Calculating Slope

-• Positive slopes rise left to right, while negative slopes fall—visualize walking uphill vs. downhill
+• Positive slopes rise left to right, while negative slopes fall.
+Think of walking uphill vs. downhill.

-• Zero slope = horizontal line, undefined slope = vertical line—these special cases appear frequently on exams
+• Zero slope = horizontal line, undefined slope = vertical line.
+These special cases show up frequently on exams.

 Horizontal and Vertical Lines

-• Horizontal lines have equation y=by = b—every point shares the same y-coordinate, making slope zero
+• Horizontal lines have equation y=by = b.
+Every point shares the same y-coordinate, so the rise is always 0, making slope zero.

-• Vertical lines have equation x=ax = a—every point shares the same x-coordinate, making slope undefined
+• Vertical lines have equation x=ax = a.
+Every point shares the same x-coordinate, so the run is always 0, and dividing by zero gives an undefined slope.

-• These are special cases that don't fit standard slope-intercept form—recognize them instantly on graphs
+• These special cases don't fit slope-intercept form.
+Recognize them instantly on graphs.

 Equation Forms: Different Tools for Different Jobs